-What's the difference between a web designer and UX designer?
+What is the difference between a web designer and a UI/UX designer?

 Do you need to hire or use both for your website?

 The basic difference has something to do with the purpose of the design.
 A web designer focuses on the visual side of the website while the UX designer ensures there's great user experience with the website and its pages.

 Overall I would ask - why are you asking the question?
 Is it because you have a large budget and you are embarking on a major website build?

 If not I would not worry about hiring a UX or UI designer.
 The best step is to hire a web producer, rather than a designer.
 A designer is very good at designing, but that does not mean they are able to develop a USP, write effective coversion copy, and carry a project to completion.

 The internet is unfortunately filled with millions of business websites that people think "look really nice", but do not generate any leads or enquiries.